Welcome to the Science Learning Hub – Pokapū Akoranga Pūtaiao.

 The Hub features work from all of New Zealand’s universities and Crown Research Institutes and many other organisations.
 It represents a significant investment by government and New Zealand’s research and development sector in school science and technology education.

-The project is managed by the Wilf Malcolm Institute of Educational Research, Te Kura Toi Tangata, Faculty of Education, The University of Waikato Te Whare Wānanga o Waikato.
+The project is managed by the Wilf Malcolm Institute of Educational Research, Te Kura Toi Tangata, School of Education, The University of Waikato Te Whare Wānanga o Waikato.